Is Your SaaS Stack Secretly Consuming Sensitive Data?

 Why does all of this even matter?
 Storing your confidential and proprietary files and documents in SaaS applications can open up a Pandora's box of potential issues.
 Once your data is out, there's no regaining control over it.
 With ever-changing and increasingly stricter data privacy regulations, the data you overlook today can land you in serious trouble tomorrow.

-The Growing Need for Data-blind SaaS
+The Growing Need for Data-Blind SaaS and AI Dev

 Sometimes, it is necessary to upload data to SaaS providers as it is part of their workflow.
 Sometimes, SaaS providers demand permissions far beyond what they need to maximize their profits.
 It would be unrealistic to cut off any and all SaaS applications.
 After all, data must be accessed and utilized for it to be worth anything at all.
 An ideal approach combines the convenience of SaaS with the ability to apply the principle of Least Privilege Access (LPA) to the data stored within.
 This ideal is realized in data-blind SaaS.